truher/all25/lib/src/main/java/org/team100/lib/subsystems/se2/commands/README.md

-# lib.subsystems.r3.commands
+# lib.subsystems.se2.commands

-This package contains commands for motion in R3, any space with three orthogonal axes.
+This package contains commands for motion in the space of 2-dimensional rigid transforms, SE(2).
 These are useful for drivetrains, or any planar mechanism.

 Commands we used in 2025: